walmart-technology-cps/awesome-board/README.md

 * /teams/:team/boards/:board
   * GET - JSON of a single specified board (or a 404 error if the provided ID does not map to a board)
     * `{"_id":"a1phanum3ric","team":"a1phanum3ric","name":"Board 1","__v":2,"currentState":"a1phanum3ric","targetState":"a1phanum3ric","awesomeState":"a1phanum3ric","achievements":["a1phanum3ric","a1phanum3ric"]}`
+    * Appending `/full` to the end of the URL will fully populate the states and achievements under the team
   * PUT - JSON with new name
     * `{"name":"New Board Name"}`
 * /teams/:team/boards/:board/states